 - It involves active, skills-based learning, promotes self-reflection and encourages students to use the very latest media platforms to present their learning and express their thinking.

-Central to both the IPC and the IMYC is the development of students knowledge, skills and understanding.
+Central to the IEYC, the IPC and the IMYC is the development of students knowledge, skills and understanding.